pitrodanishtha09/Pizza-Sales-Report/README.md

 4) Provided actionable insights leading to improved marketing and sales strategies.

 **Tools and Technologies used:**
-1 Power BI
+ Power BI , SQL Queries, MSSQL
-2 SQL Queries
-3 MSSQL